 Often showing as purple patches, light leaks are the enemy of long exposure photography.
 The two main leakage points are the viewfinder and the filter fixing, so as well as covering up the viewfinder, use a good quality filter set with tight, light-blocking seals.

 There’s often a temptation to use narrow apertures, like f/16 or f/22, to extend depth of field.
 But all lenses have a sweet spot, usually around f/5.6 to f/8.
 Above f/11 diffraction can cause softness, so consider whether you really need the extra depth-of-field.

-Whenever you shoot a long exposure it’s a good idea to turn off any stabilization, as it can lead to blurry images.
-There’s really no need to use mirror-lockup as the effects of the mirror will go unnoticed when your exposures stretch to several seconds or more.
+Whenever you shoot a long exposure it’s a good idea to turn off any stabilisation, as it can lead to blurry images.
+There’s really no need to use the mirror-lockup feature as the effects of the mirror will go unnoticed when your exposures stretch to several seconds or more.